 Click on the current grant opportunities listed on our Grants page to see scheduled deadlines.

 Yes!
-The Foundation may host a grant award program to publicly announce its grants (grant award programs have not been held in recent cycles due to COVID-19).
-When held, the program provides an opportunity to thank Foundation donors for their support, which makes the grant awards possible.
+The Foundation may host a grant award program to announce its grants publicly.
+The program provides an opportunity to thank Foundation donors for their support, which makes the grant awards possible.

 Grantees must sign an online grant agreement form to accept their grant.
 Grants will be paid after submission of the completed grant agreement.
 Grantees have up to 12 months to complete their grant-funded project.
 Grantees may request an extension if they are unable to complete their grant project within 12 months.
 An online final report must be filed within 12 months of receiving the grant.
 As noted previously, a grantee is not eligible to apply again until their prior grant has been completed and final report submitted.